 More recently similar arguments were made against educating freed slaves in the USA

-England had a literacy rate of 62% around 1800, so no, it was not reasonable for some people not to learn to read 200 years ago.
+I think it was reasonable for some people not to learn to read 200 years ago.

 The American Revolution was spread through pamphlets passed out at the local tavern.
 Newspapers played a major role in educating the people about the Revolution and passing around the text of the Declaration of Independence, Articles of Confederation, and Constitution, so no, it was not reasonable for some people not to learn to read 200 years ago.